colrdavidson/voxel/README.md

 # Voxel
-A high-powered OpenGL voxel engine, almost suitable for miners.
+A voxel engine prototype for messing with various rendering techniques

 Voxel's build script is currently setup to build on OSX El Capitan.